ccaum/puppet-bacula/README.md

  1. Configure the Envionment Variables to define what will be backing up and to where, which which passwords and reporting to whom.
  2. Configure the nodes with the required classes to act as the different parts of the network.

-The environment variables are as follows:
+The Dashboard (top scope) variables are as follows:

 ```ruby
 $bacula_server_password  = "random_password_one_goes_here"